OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ### 1. **Prepare The Inputs**

-* Ensure that the Lidar data is tiled and normalized if needed.
+* Ensure that the lidar point cloud data are tiled and normalized.
 * Place tiles in `base_dir`.
 * Ensure that there is a geoid file if vertical corrections are needed (in `.gtx` or `.tif`).